jeffreykegler/hoonlint/misc/whitespace.md

 ### Battery arm currying

-A battery arm curries at BARCEN.
+An arm marker can be curried,
+but it must be the anchor rune, or must curry at BARCEN.
+As a special case, an arm marker has a per-rune offset of one stop.

 ### BARCEN